GOTS certified fair trade factory in India

-The entire product from this factory is fair trade organic cotton GOTS certified.
+All products from this factory are fair trade organic cotton and GOTS certified.

 We support our local craftspeople.
 By employing experts in pattern making, cutting, sewing and more we can make our smaller ranges and limited edition pieces.

-We have been working with two local studios who have produced our new cushions, garlands and tote bags.
-We are developing new garments for them to produce as well.
-During Covid-19 when we were staying home, we trained some of our shop staff to sew and make all sorts of items to be released in the coming months.
+During Covid while we have been staying home, we trained some of our shop staff to sew and make all sorts of items.
 It has been a fruitful time.

 When we source products from other companies or individuals we want to make sure they are ethically made.

-Even down to the packaging they use to get their product to us is important to us.
+Even down to the packaging they use to get their product to us is important.
 Every little bit of environmental awareness helps!